 - Magna Cum Laude: a cumulative GPA of 3.75 - 3.949

 - Cum Laude: a cumulative GPA of 3.50 - 3.749

-The honors policy for other bulletin years (the year you began at USC), can be found in their respective bulletin.
+The honors policy for other bulletin years (the year you began at South Carolina), can be found in their respective bulletin.

 Graduation Frequently Asked Questions

-All students should complete a DMSB senior check form the semester prior to graduation.
-This will let the Business School know you are planning to graduate.
+All students should complete a Moore School senior check form the semester prior to graduation.
+This will let the business school know you are planning to graduate.
 Students must complete this form before they can be approved to graduate.
-Click here to access the senior check form.
 Note: You should only complete this form after you have been advised for your final semester’s classes.

 Students should apply for graduation by logging in to Self Service Carolina, selecting their “student” tab, and clicking on the “apply to graduate” option before the appropriate deadline.

-If the deadline to submit your graduation application has passed, click here to contact the Registrar’s office and let them know you need to submit a late application.
-The Registrar’s office can let you know if your name will still be in the program, as this depends on how late you submit your graduation application.
+If the deadline to submit your graduation application has passed, contact the registrar’s office and let them know you need to submit a late application.
+The registrar’s office can let you know if your name will still be in the program, as this depends on how late you submit your graduation application.